 Do not put the chopsticks vertically into a rice bowl.
 This action is thought to be similar to sticking incense into the censer.
 If you put a pair of chopsticks into the bowl like that, it would seem like you are consecrating this bowl of rice to the dead.

 While an upright chopstick in a bowl is associated with offering to the dead, piercing chopsticks through food to pick it up makes you look like a greedy person.

 In the past, this behavior signifies serious mistakes because people think that all ancestors are resting on the ground and should not be disturbed.
 Today, although not many people hold such a spiritual belief, you should still be careful not to drop the chopsticks as it would make you look clumsy, much like scattering food on the table while using the chopsticks.

 Using chopsticks might be a little tricky at the beginning.
 But once you get used to it, you would find it extremely useful in eating, especially when you eat Vietnamese noodles dishes like Pho or even Bun bo Hue.

-Being one of the oldest countries in Asian, Vietnamese culture is distinctive, interesting and fascinating at the same time.
-There are many choices for you in order to explore varied aspects of Vietnamese traditional, including chopsticks etiquettes, such as I love food tour and Saigon’s other side tour.
+Being one of the oldest countries in Asia, Vietnamese culture is distinctive, interesting and fascinating at the same time.
+There are many choices for you in order to explore varied aspects of Vietnamese tradition, including chopsticks etiquettes, such as I love food tour and Saigon’s other side tour.